kiran3807/rust-block-cache/README.md

 The basic idea is that given the constraints pertaining to *the volume of data* and *low latency reads* an in-memory HashMap continues to be the fastest ways `get_block` function calls can be serviced.

-Expecially in context of the fact that The SipHash function used by Rust in it's HashMap implementation even with million entries can be demonstrated to have a low probability of collision.
+Expecially in context of the fact that The SipHash function used by Rust in it's HashMap(also by IndexHash crate from which I import IndexSet) implementation even with million entries can be demonstrated to have a low probability of collision.

 From the Birthday problem, used to calculate probability of collisions: